 Do you love simple pasta sauces?

-Then also check out my cacio e pepe pasta or spaghetti with pepper and cheese!
+Then you should also check out my cacio e pepe pasta or spaghetti with pepper and cheese!

 - 9 oz dry spaghetti (250 g)